Biowust/scMultiNet/README.md

 1. Prepare the input data in h5 format.
 (See readme in 'data' folder)

-2. Run scMultiNet using the tutorial document or run scMultiNet according to the following run script：
+2. You can run scMultiNet using the tutorial document provided, which guides you through  the process step by step.
+Alternatively, you can run scMultiNet directly using the following command in your terminal:

    ```
    python train.py --dataset=BMNC